 How can we more efficiently heat and power current and future buildings and shift energy sources for heating, cooling, and cooking?

 These questions are at the heart of making buildings not only better for the planet, but also more affordable to operate and healthier, better places for the people inside and around them.
 Building solutions orient around energy efficiency, energy sources, and refrigerants.

 Whether for building retrofits or brand new construction, energy-efficiency solutions are largely the same.
 Many address the building “envelope” and insulation—means of keeping conditioned air in and unconditioned air out—while others use technology to optimize energy use.

 Clean alternatives can replace more polluting fossil energy sources typically used to heat space, warm water, or prepare meals.

 The gases used as refrigerants today are potent greenhouse gases.
 We can reduce emissions by managing leaks that often happen within buildings, as well as properly disposing of refrigerants (a waste process that falls under industry, above).
-Ultimately, these fluorinated gases can be replaced with alternatives that are not greenhouse gases.
+Ultimately, these fluorinated gases can be replaced with alternatives.

 Many building solutions reduce on-site emissions and enhance electricity efficiency, reducing emissions at the power plant.
-Taken together, these solutions can transition buildings from being a major problem to potentially net-positive, as the “greenest” buildings can produce more energy than they consume.
-These solutions can also help ease the “energy burden” many low-income households face, as energy bills often eat up a significant and disproportionate percentage of income.
+Taken together, these solutions can transition buildings from being a major problem to potentially being net positive, as the “greenest” buildings can produce more energy than they consume.
+These solutions can also help ease the “energy burden” many low-income households face as energy bills eat up a significant and disproportionate percentage of income.